jrveatch/trsmscans/README.md

 each scan iteration and show a summary of scans that find new maxima, respectively.

+### External `output` directory

+When running `source first.sh`, you will be prompted to provide an external directory for the output.
+If you provide a path, a symbolic link will be created such that `run/output` points to it.
+Otherwise, `run/output` will be created and the outputs will be stored there.

 ## Scan filters

 The outputs from `ScannerS` are checked against a width requirement